mohit-aggarwal-au/AfterPayCodingChallenge/README.md

 # AfterPayCodingChallenge

+Some details about the program -

+1. Program has been designed to consume transactions not necessarily in chronological order.
+2. For the sake of simplicity, Spring is not used.
+3. I have tried to keep code compact by removing boilerplate code - "the best code is no code at all"
+4. Code coverage stands at 100% for branch and 92% for line

 Assumptions -
 1. If a single transaction amount is more than threshold amount, that transaction will be considered as fraudulent
 2. There may be duplicate hashed card numbers which were detected as fraudulent over multiple 24 hours sliding window periods, program will return only distinct hashed card values